Center Yourself at Center Hill Lake

 Although it was a week day, the marina was doing a brisk business so we headed to the second ramp where it was quieter and the Jakester could swim for a bit.

 Not to worry if fishing, boating or swimming aren’t your things, the park has lots more to offer.
 More than 140 species of birds have been seen within the park’s 6,000 hilly acres but you can spot up to 35 species of butterflies while strolling along the native plant garden at the entrance to the visitor’s center.
 In addition to butterflies, there are more Kodak moments waiting at the top of the steel observation tower with its panoramic view of the lake and dam.

 There are 34 rental cabins including some pet friendly units if your pooch is vacationing with you.
 Linens and cooking utensils are supplied – snacks and kibbles are up to you.
 The restaurant at the marina is open seasonally so it’s a good idea to call 931-858-2424 for hours and reservations.

 The campsites have water and electrical hook ups, picnic tables, grills and fire rings.
 The longest handles a camper or cabin tent up to 33 feet.
 There are also nine primitive campsites available.

 Twelve miles of hiking trails and special activities throughout the year introduce you to this Eastern Highland Rim treasure.
 Sunset cruises on Saturday evenings in August with the park manager offer relaxing tours on Center Hill Lake.
 Guided hikes provide a personal introduction to the night life and the wild side at Edgar Evins.
 Fall events include a hayride and a fall foliage tour.
-Check the website at www.tnvacation.com/75 sooner rather than later or call 800-250-8619 for reservation information for this gorgeous spot.
+Call 800-250-8619 for reservation information for this gorgeous spot.